lianastaskevica/documentation/introduction.md

 In order not to load the whole HTML all over again we must communicate with the server with the separate entities.
 Those entities can be presented in different formats, e.g. XML, JSON.
 To communicate by sharing the information (not presentation like HTML), the server must have any kind of API (Application Programming Interface).
 The API can be implemented in different ways, e.g. REST API (JSON), SOAP API (XML), GraphQL (JSON).

 The method of communication with the server with API is called AJAX (Asynchronous Javascript and XML).
 With the AJAX methodology the information is retrieved from the server, then passed to the algorithm on client (in browser), which generates the HTML.
 There could be multiple separate AJAX requests, e.g. product, category, user, etc. Each request can be separately cached on the server.
-This approach when done for all the data on the page is called Client-Side Rendering (CSR).
+When done for all the data on the page, this approach is called Client-Side Rendering (CSR).

 ### Can we implement CSR in M2?